 How Do I Find a CASA Program in My Area?

 Find a CASA program near you and inquire about becoming a volunteer.

 No CASA Program in Your Area?

-There are nearly 950 CASA and guardian ad litem programs recruiting and training volunteers to change children's lives for the better.
+There are more than 950 CASA and guardian ad litem programs recruiting and training volunteers to change children's lives for the better.
 If there is not a program in your area and you are interesting in starting one, learn how to start a CASA program in your area.